 The Irish Centre also acts as a social setting for the Irish community living in London and organises events to bring them together.
 This excerpt includes a group of men including a priest talking about the future of the Irish Centre and the plans for expansion.

-One of the commentators features in this clip is Father Eamon Casey, director of the Catholic Housing Aid Society, who talks about the loneliness of life in London.
+One of the commentators featured in this extract is Father Eamonn Casey, director of the Catholic Housing Aid Society, who talks about the loneliness of life in London.

 Members of the Irish Community at the Irish Centre, 1969